Mechanical Engineering Curriculum

 - A total of 15 credits of technical electives are required for the Mechanical Engineering major; a minimum of 12 credits must be from List #1.

 - Students are required to complete a minimum of 9 credits of List #1 technical electives taught under the ME, ESM (Engineering Science and Mechanics), and/or NSEG (Nuclear Science and Engineering) subjects.
-Students completing an approved minor (including Computer Science, Green Engineering, Biomedical Engineering, and Physics) can have this ME/NSEG subject technical elective requirement waived.
+Students completing an approved minor (including Computer Science, Green Engineering, Biomedical Engineering, and Physics) can have this ME/ESM/NSEG subject technical elective requirement waived.
 Please consult an ME undergraduate advisor for more information.

 - Most techncial electives are taught no more than once per year, so students should start looking at course offerings and prerequisite requirements during their junior year to start planning.